Have you ever been curious to know if you can spin dog hair into yarn?

 - Not all the fur you collected is usable for a quality product.

 Let’s face it.
 Fido wasn’t always clean.
-A little drool here, a little leftovers there… maybe even a little pee.
+A little drool here, some leftovers there… maybe even a little pee.
 If you weren’t really careful about only collecting fur that was fairly clean, unmatted, and full length, your spinner will have some extra work sorting before spinning.

 - The type of fur your dog produces will determine the kind of yarn that is spun from it.